 In 2012, each Golden West TV customer paid about $2.50/month for retransmission fees.
-In 2017, just five years later, it’s pushing $10/month, a 300% increase.
+In 2020, just eight years later, it’s pushing $20/month.
 Broadcasters will look for even more in the future.

 Who profits from retransmission fees?

 You might think it’s Golden West or even the local stations, but out-of-state corporate stockholders are actually the ones raking in the dough.
 A handful of national media conglomerates operate the majority of affiliate broadcasters, including most of the broadcast stations in South Dakota.
-Last year alone (2016), broadcasters collected $7.7 billion dollars in retransmission fees from cable and satellite customers across the country.
+In 2016 alone, broadcasters collected $7.7 billion dollars in retransmission fees from cable and satellite customers across the country.

 To be clear, the retransmission fees on your Golden West bill go directly to the affiliate broadcasters.
 Golden West does not keep even one cent of retransmission fees.